nestauk/dap_medium_articles/README.md

 ## 📖 Directory

-**< Project name (with link to sub-directory) >**
-< Short description of project and links to any key resources >

 **[spancat tutorial](https://github.com/nestauk/dap_medium_articles/tree/dev/spancat_tutorial)**
 A tutorial to train spaCy's spancat component without using config based training.
 Read the [Medium article here](https://medium.com/p/992024d047c2/edit) and follow along with the [jupyter notebook here](https://github.com/nestauk/dap_medium_articles/blob/dev/spancat_tutorial/spancat_training.ipynb).

 ## 🎮 User guidelines

 1. Use the directory above to find the code behind an article that you are looking for.
-2. Clone this repository.
-3. Follow the code behind the article README for any environment set up (if relevant).
+2. Navigate to the sub directory of the post you're interested in and checkout the readme for running instructions.

 ## 📝  Contributor guidelines